celogeek/go-comic-converter/README.md

     	Quality of the image
   -crop (default true)
     	Crop images
+  -crop-ratio-left int (default 1)
+    	Crop ratio left: ratio of pixels allow to be non blank while cutting on the left.
+  -crop-ratio-up int (default 1)
+    	Crop ratio up: ratio of pixels allow to be non blank while cutting on the top.
+  -crop-ratio-right int (default 1)
+    	Crop ratio right: ratio of pixels allow to be non blank while cutting on the right.
+  -crop-ratio-bottom int (default 3)
+    	Crop ratio bottom: ratio of pixels allow to be non blank while cutting on the bottom.
   -brightness int
     	Brightness readjustement: between -100 and 100, > 0 lighter, < 0 darker
   -contrast int